cuddlyogre/ExportLDraw/Readme.md

 The ability to replace selected parts with different resolution parts is on my TODO list.
 For instances, 338 from earlier has a lot of gaps in the tires and fender because the model is built with parts with different resolutions.

-Names of parts and mesh data are uuid strings due to a 64 character string limit for names of items in blender.
+Names of parts and mesh data are uuid strings due to a 64 character string limit for names of items in Blender.
 This is not ideal, but the LDraw filename is stored in the ldraw_filename custom property of the object/mesh.

 ### Notes